Quito & Galapagos Islands Trip Details

 Tipping Customs

-While tipping isn’t customary, it is certainly appreciated especially when you have received great service.
-Be sure to tip in the local currency (USD) to ensure the recipient does not have to pay additional fees when exchanging.
+While tipping isn’t customary, it is certainly appreciated, especially when you have received great service.
+You can tip in the local currency (USD) to ensure the recipient does not have to pay additional fees when exchanging.
 Here are some common guidelines to follow:

-1. Dining at a sit down restaurant = $5 USD per person
+1. Dining at a sit-down restaurant = 6 USD per person

 Optional Activities